 - Magical depressive realism interrogates the WSSCAIP’s predilection for demonizing “negative” emotions and psychic states.
 Looking at nature, specifically our plantcestors (plant ancestors), we see that states of dormancy and decay are essential.
 Colonial culture’s refusal to acknowledge the wisdom inherent to such states leads to an all-consuming denial of the reality of disability and death, an ignorance of the needs of our bodies, minds, and spirits for rituals of grieving and respite, the destruction and neglect of environments and organisms deemed barren or unproductive, etc. Magical depressive realism looks at these “negative” states in ourselves and in our surroundings, and sees them as necessary aspects of our existence.

 - Magical depressive realism, as a biosociometaphysical model of madness, seeks to undermine the reductionism of the medical model.
 It draws from the aforementioned concepts of magical realism and depressive realism, as well as disability justice, Black feminist theory, and syncretic witchcraft/ancestral spiritual practices (in particular those of worldwide Indigenous and African diasporic origin).
 It understands MI as being, at least in part, a manifestation of spiritual forces urging us towards transformation in ourselves and our societies.

 Magical depressive realism asks, for starters:

 What would it look like if our society embraced a new, metaphysically informed paradigm for understanding so-called “mental illnesses,” that recognizes the sacredness of MMIND (Mad, Mentally Ill, and Neurodivergent) beings?

-What would it look like if we took the idea even further, and tapped into the power our crazy holds to grant us unique insights that can help destabilize the toxic status quo?
+What would it look like if we took the idea even further, and tapped into the power our divergence holds to grant us insights that can help destabilize the toxic status quo?